Daniel6702/ComputerNetwork_Workshop3/README.md

-(1) Overall Description of the Implementation
+# (1) Overall Description of the Implementation
 These scripts are designed to demonstrate basic network communication using the socket API in Python.
 The core functionality revolves around sending an encrypted timestamp from the server to the client and then analyzing it on the client side.

+## TCP Implementation
-TCP Implementation: The TCP part includes a server script that listens for incoming connections on a specified port and a client script that connects to this server.
+The TCP part includes a server script that listens for incoming connections on a specified port and a client script that connects to this server.
 The server sends an encrypted timestamp to the connected client, and the client decrypts and analyzes this timestamp.

+## UDP Implementation
-UDP Implementation: The UDP part also includes a server and a client script.
+The UDP part also includes a server and a client script.
 The UDP server listens for incoming datagrams and responds to them without establishing a persistent connection.
 The client sends a request and receives the encrypted timestamp from the server, which it then decrypts and analyzes.